 CAT phones are perhaps the best-known in the UK for durability.
 The S41 will be easier to get hold of for UK buyers, and with a 24-month warranty after-sales support should also be better than some of the Chinese phones listed here.

-That said it cannot match the value for money of the Doogee in second place, which offers better hardware at a lower price and includes high-end features such as a fingerprint scanner and wireless charging.
+Even so, it still cannot match the value for money of the phones that rank above it, which offer better hardware and high-end features such as fingerprint scanners and wireless charging.
 Which of these phones you choose will be very much based on what are your personal priorities.

 The CAT S41 has real appeal as a rugged phone.
 It's housed in a tough rubber shell that's ribbed and textured for grip, angular in design like the other tough phones here, but surprisingly not overly big and heavy (152x75x12.85mm and 218g).